 USFA and NIST, along with the Fire Protection Research Foundation, the Polytechnic Institute of New York University, the Fire Department of New York City, and the Chicago Fire Department, conducted research to improve the safety of firefighters and building occupants by enabling a better understanding of wind-driven firefighting tactics, including structural ventilation and suppression.

-Explore the research findings by downloading these reports or ordering a free DVD set that contains the reports and videos from all of the project’s experiments.
+Explore the research findings by downloading these reports and watching videos from all of the project’s experiments.